-St Andrew’s Risk Management policy can be downloaded as a PDF file Risk Management v1
+St Andrew’s Risk Management policy can be downloaded as a PDF file Risk Management Policy

 Risk assessment is about enabling events and activities to happen safely; not to inhibit them happening.

 To support its Risk Management Policy, St Andrew’s have developed a risk assessment approach that event and activity leaders can use.
 Essentially the organiser MUST ensure that an adequate risk assessment is undertaken and appropriate risk mitigation steps put in place before the event can take place.
 These risk assessments include circumstances that could cause injury and preventative measures such as Disclosures for those working with young people and vulnerable adults.
+It is recommended that all event organisers adopt a risk management / risk mitigation approach from the commencement of their planning for the event, rather than leaving it as something to try retrofit near to the event happening.
 For St Andrew’s related events these risk assessments must be undertaken at least 2 weeks before the event and sent to the PCC Secretary for approval by the PCC (as they decide appropriate) before the event can take place.
 Until this approval is given, the event cannot take place.

 St Andrew’s has standard risk assessment sheets available for undertaking risk assessments for events.
-These or something equivalent can be used and training is available.
+These or something equivalent (providing the methodology used is clear and robust) can be used and training is available (contact Derek Barnes).
 The key thing is that the ‘organiser’ is responsible for ensuring that an appropriate risk assessment is undertaken, mitigation / risk reduction actions agreed as necessary and that all those involved with organising and managing the event are aware of them and put them into practice.

 There are two variants on the recommend risk assessment sheets as follows: